rodolfoO28/week-2-initial-backend-app/README.md

   - Create error class
   - Handling errors

-# 🚀️ Week 4 - Architecture and DDD
+# 🚀️ Week 4 - Architecture and DDD / Tests and TDD
 - Architecture and DDD
   - Intro
   - DDD and TDD concepts